Vyral/scott-trembley-recruiting/_posts/2019-08-19-how-does-the-hecm-help-realtors-as-well-as-buyers.md

 {% include youtube.html %}

-As you remember from my previous video, a home equity conversion mortgage (HECM) is a type of loan designed for people aged 62 or older that allows them to buy a primary residence by making just one down payment and no additional mortgage payments for the rest of their lives.&nbsp;
+As you remember from my previous video, a "Home Equity Conversion Mortgage" (HECM) is a type of loan designed for people aged 62 or older that allows them to buy a primary residence by making just one down payment and no additional mortgage payments for the rest of their lives.&nbsp;

 We know how this loan program benefits buyers, but what about Realtors?
 That’s the question my friend and associate Larry Reed and I will answer today.&nbsp;